bleutzinn/gitsync-testing/pages/02.demo-md-1/default.md

 Change text, save by clicking the Save button and reload the page.
 Now using config...

-And now Grav is really syncing with GitSync plugin in the background.
+And now Grav is really syncing using the **GitSync plugin** in the background.